gabriel-sisjr/Coordix/docs/core/faq.md

 ### How does Coordix achieve good performance?

+- **Centralized Execution**: All handler execution logic is centralized in `IHandlerExecutor` (registry)
 - **Cached MethodInfo**: Reflection is performed only once per handler type
 - **Compiled Delegates**: Uses Expression Trees to create strongly-typed delegates
 - **Thread-Safe Caching**: All caches use `ConcurrentDictionary`
+- **No Scattered Reflection**: Reflection is only performed in the registry, not throughout the codebase

 ### Should I warm up handlers?